StephenClarkApps/iOS-Interview-Questions/README.md

 ### What is Memory Management handled on iOS?

 iOS uses something called **ARC** which stands for **Automatic Reference Counting**.
 When an object is said to have a strong reference to it, ARC increase its retain count by 1.
 When the retain count of an object reaches 0, the object will typically be deallocated if there are no more strong references to it.
 Unlike garbage collection, ARC does not handle reference cycles automatically.
 Before ARC we had to deallocate manually, however the work of Chris Latner and other brough the automatic method to both Objective-C and Swift.

+***Reference Counting***

+The use of a retain count has been around since the early day of iOS: The way this originally worked was that when you explicitly allocated an object it got a retain count of 1 and then when you called release or autorelease on that same object, its retain count was then decremented and the object was then collected.
+Furthermore, if you allocated further instances of the object then the retain count would increase further.

+For example:

+NSObject *someObject = [[NSObject aloc] init]; //retain count becomes 1 [someObject release]; //retain count reduces back to zero 0

+(Source: P)

+What happened with the above code is that when an object got released its -dealloc method got called on an object and its memory will then be reclaimed.

+One of the pre-ARC tools that developers could use was called an `AutoreleasePool` which was a section of your app code where you can collect objects sent an autorelease message, you would then be able to clean them up via the sending of an NSAutoreleasePool  drain message (Source: P).
+At this point in time, one of the only alternatives to manual memory management in Objective-C was libauto which was “a scanning, conservative, generational, multi-threaded garbage collector”.
+The algorithm used involved scanning the memory in use by an app and collecting out of scope memory.

+***Automatic Reference Counting (ARC)***

+Automatic Reference Counting (ARC) is a memory management feature of the compiler used by Xcode; the built-in Xcode compiler is called Clang Compiler was developed within Apple by Chris Lattner and others.
+The origins of ARC were in work carried out by Chris and his colleagues on the Clang compiler, starting with the addition of C++ support, and also tied in with the early stages of development of Swift programming language.
+They felt during this that the memory management solutions (such as manual memory management and the libauto garbage collector mentioned above) were not the right automatic memory management for the compiler and they were not cutting the mustard and that ARC could be the new solution for this.
+Whilst ARC can technically be thought of as an alternative type of “garbage collection”, that term typical does not refer to referencing counting based algorithms, meaning that ARC is NOT considered “garbage collection” in the general use of the term.

+Automatic Reference Counting works for both the Objective-C and Swift programming languages, and it involves the compiler inserting the “object code messages” which previously the programmer had to type in manually: that is the retain and release keywords.
+These keywords work to increase and decrease the reference count for a particular object at run time.
+What this means is that when the reference count of an object does get to zero, the object is deallocated and kicked out of memory (Ref#: C) conversely ARC won’t deallocate an instance when there is still at least one active reference to it (Ref#: D).

+***Limitations of ARC***

+ARC implements automatic memory management for objects and blocks, this means that we no longer have to explicitly insert retains and releases as was previously the case.
+However, ARC is not a tracing type garbage collection algorithm, and “it does not provide a cycle collector”, instead we must explicitly manage the lifetime of objects.
+In certain scenarios ARC is not able to work out when it’s safe to deallocate a particular class instance and therefore, to avoid a retention cycle being created we need to help the compiler to work out what object we need for our program and which ones are safe to be let go.

+One thing that ARC didn’t really handle when it was introduced was CF objects from the CoreFoundation framework, so for example when I was updating a very legacy Objective-C app I would often see leaks involving these objects.
+This was because, with Core Foundation, any objects which you allocate needed to be released with either CFRelease or CFMakeCollectable, and they were not picked up by ARC.
+The reason for this is that the Core Foundation library is written in pure low-level C code, and it’s a problem to try and make the use of the reference count automatic when using these CF types.

 ****
 ### What is the difference between *weak* and *strong*?